codehsbooks/apjava/Basic-Java/user-input.md

 Now that we have seen a some examples of how to get user input, lets look at some applications.

-Here is a piece of code in which the user is asked for their name, age, and if they own a pet:
+Here is a piece of code in which the user is asked for their name, age, and if they own a pet then prints their answers:

 ```Java